 Along the same line as the definition of organizational strategy proposed by Quinn (1980) and Mintzberg (1994); Mintzberg, Quinn and Ghoshal (1999), Shenhar et al. (2005) described a project strategy as "the project perspective, position, and the guidelines on what to do and how to do it, to achieve the highest competitive advantage and the best value from the project outcome."
 Based on this definition, project strategy is a combination of elements (see Table 8-1).
 Project strategy is the perspective to create the proper view and approach to the project and to help understand the impact of the project to its stakeholders.
-It is the position that will encourage the project team to realize the competitive advantages that can be accomplished from the project outcomes.
+It is the position that will encourage the project outcomes.
 In addition, the project strategy is the direction and guidelines that will define the path that the project team should take to achieve the project results.
 This will direct the behavior of the team (Shenhar et al. 2005).